The best hotels in Marsa Alam

 July and August are brutal on land.
 Temperatures in Marsa Alam Town hit 38-42°C. The reef doesn't care about the heat, but you will, between dives.
 Some dive lodges offer serious discounts in summer.
 Red Sea Diving Safari can drop to near $40/night. but only consider this if the diving is your entire reason for being there.

-Marsa Alam's best neighborhoods
+Marsa Alam's best hotel regions

 Don't treat Marsa Alam like one place.
 The coast from Port Ghalib down to Wadi El Gemal is wildly different in feel and price.
 Start your search around Marsa Shagra or Abu Dabab Bay if you're serious about the reef.